Rob Rohn - President Report

 HeliCat continues to work with sponsors to promote the HeliCat industry.
 We would like to thank all our sponsors from the past year, especially our primary sponsors listed below.
-With continuous development of our primary and special event sponsorship categories, and benefits we continue to strive to grow our sponsorship programs.
+Through the continuous development of our primary and special event sponsorship categories, and benefits, we continue to strive for growth within our sponsorship programs.

-HeliCat was thrilled to have the following businesses join as affiliate members.
+HeliCat was thrilled to welcome the following businesses as affiliate members this past year:

 Sun Peaks Resort

 Wild Cat Helicopters

 Effective communication allows stakeholders, members, and the public to be informed of our industry's work and projects.

 2017 year saw the development of a robust communications plan.
 Our goal was to align key communications objectives with our 2020 strategic plan.
 The result was a significant increase in social media engagement, increased traffic to helicat.org, increased attendance to key HeliCat events, extensive media coverage for key HeliCat initiatives and the development of numerous resource documents for the organization and its members.